padster/go-sound/README.md

 The example piano .wav C note came from: http://freewavesamples.com/ensoniq-sq-1-dyno-keys-c4

+Frequencies of notes are all obtained from: http://www.phy.mtu.edu/~suits/notefreqs.html

 Credit to [cryptix](//github.com/cryptix) and [moriyoshi](//github.com/moriyoshi) for their wavFile and pulseAudio implementations respectively, used by go-sound.